GWSoftwareTools/VertexCover/README.md

 ---

 ## Heuristics
-We try to "guess" what K will be in two different methods in the class [GraphUtil](./src/vertexCover/advanced/GraphUtil.java "lower-bound").
+We try to "guess" what `k` will be in two different methods in the class [GraphUtil](./src/vertexCover/advanced/GraphUtil.java "lower-bound").
 They are called lower-bound `l` and upper-bound `u`.
 Their meaning is that `k` >= `l` and `k` <= `u`.
 Therefore, we only need to check `K` for the range between these values.

 ---

 For the lower-bound, the method is to find as many non-touching edges as possible.
-While this is a hard problem to solve precisely, we try it by removing an arbitrary edge `e` for as long as edges exist.
-Because everytime we also remove the adjacent vertices `a`, we make sure no other edges exist that could touch `e`.
+While this is a hard problem to solve precisely, we tackle it by removing an arbitrary edge `e` for as long as the edge-set is not empty.
+Because everytime we also remove the adjacent vertices `a` of `e`, we make sure no other edges exist that could touch `e`.
 While this method already works, it is not perfect.

 Imagine a triangle where you remove an edge `e`.
 As you also remove its adjacent vertices `a`, and only one vertex `o`, the one on the opposite site, remains.
 Now only `o` is left without edges.
 We know this is not correct, we cant have a vertex cover of a triangle with `k` = 1.
 Therefore, we must treat triangles differently, which we do at the start of the method lower-bound:

 We remove all triangles exhaustively by applying our standart simplification rules.
 Additionally, these rules are 100% correct and therefore additionally reduce the error we have in our heuristic.

 Most importantly, we can use this lower-bound to check if we need stop following a path in the search tree.
 If `k` < `l` is true at any time, we know that this instance can't be solved and we can go back up the search tree immediatly.